creativelayer/eliza/packages/client-remx/README.md

     - use ffmpeg to extract the audio from the video
     - use the speech-to-text API to transcribe the audio
     - if its just music (no vocals) - what can we do?
+- [x] if the process runs for more than 1 hour our auth token expires and we need to re-authenticate
 - [x] Add a comment to the moment
 - [x] Add a like to the moment
 - [x] Add follow the creator